-The pictures in Figure 2-7a, Page 17 and Figure 2-7b, Page 18 show details of a service mast, with the meter on the surface of the building.
+The pictures in Figure 2-7a and Figure 2-7b show details of a service mast, with the meter on the surface of the building.
 The service could be wired to an exterior meter as shown.
 The customer installs everything in the picture, except the meter.

-The following conditions must be met before CEL will energize an overhead service with a mast:
+The following conditions must be met before CEL will install or energize an overhead service with a mast:

-- 1. Appropriate paperwork, including the Application for Service and Meter and Service Locate Form, must be completed. - 2.
-"Waiver For Vertical Mast" form is completed.
-A sample copy of this form can be found on Page 19.
-Form can be obtained at the Customer Service Dept. - All fees are paid. - 4.
-The customer has installed the service equipment. - 5.
-CEL has received the approval of the wiring inspector.
+1. Appropriate paperwork, including the Application for Service and Meter and Service Locate Form, must be completed.

+2. Service Mast Approval Form is completed.
+Form can be obtained on page 20, at the Customer Service Dept., or online at celd.com.

+3. All fees are paid.

+4. The customer has installed the service equipment.

+5. CEL has received the approval of the wiring inspector.